 Delta Air Lines operates the Airbus A330-900neo on a variety of routes, including:

-Transatlantic: New York (JFK) to London (Heathrow), New York (JFK) to Paris (Charles de Gaulle), Atlanta (Hartsfield-Jackson) to Amsterdam (Schiphol), Los Angeles (LAX) to Frankfurt (am Main).
+Transatlantic: New York (JFK) to London (Heathrow), New York (JFK) to Paris (Charles de Gaulle), Atlanta (Hartsfield-Jackson) to Amsterdam (Schiphol), Los Angeles (LAX) to Frankfurt (am Main), New York (JFK) to Accra (ACC)1.

 Transpacific: Los Angeles (LAX) to Sydney (Kingsford Smith), Seattle (SEA) to Tokyo (Narita), Detroit (DTW) to Tokyo (Narita), Seattle (SEA) to Seoul (Incheon).

-Latin America: New York (JFK) to São Paulo (Guarulhos), Atlanta (Hartsfield-Jackson) to Rio de Janeiro (Galeão), Los Angeles (LAX) to Santiago (Arturo Merino Benítez).
+Latin America: New York (JFK) to São Paulo (Guarulhos), Atlanta (Hartsfield-Jackson) to Rio de Janeiro (Galeão), Los Angeles (LAX) to Santiago (Arturo Merino Benítez), Atlanta (ATL) to Buenos Aires (EZE)1.

 US Domestic: New York (JFK) to Los Angeles (LAX).